The King of exercises: the Squat

-If you have ever seen a small child of one to two years old squat you will have witnessed an absolutely perfect squat.
+If you have ever seen a small child of one to two years old squat you will have witnessed a perfect squat.
 Their little bottoms are nearly resting on the floor, their little lower legs are perpendicular to the floor and their backs are ramrod straight.
 Here is an excellent exercise to begin learning how to squat if you are unfamiliar with this technique.
-Stand next to an open doorway, hold onto the doorjamb with both hands held about mid chest height.
+Stand next to an open doorway, and hold onto the doorjamb with both hands held about mid-chest height.
 Place your feet one foot away from the wall and lean back onto your heels.
 Now drop down to the floor.
-Do not let lose of the doorjamb or you will fall backwards.
-Notice where your lower legs are, nearly straight up and down, aren't they.
-This is the ideal squat position and with the exception of many elite lifters one that is rarely achieved in the amateur ranks.
+Do not let loose of the doorjamb or you will fall backward.
+Notice where your lower legs are, straight up and down, aren't they?
+This is the ideal squat position and except for many elite lifters one that is rarely achieved in the amateur ranks.

 The bottom position

 Once you have arrived at the bottom of the lift the easy part is over because now you have to get back up again.
 A successful rise separates the 'wannabes' from the 'doers'.
 The start back up begins with a hard push on the bar with both hands and a sharp rise of the chest and shoulders.
 This starts the body and bar back up again by counteracting the downward movement of the weight.
 If you have not kept tight you will have flexed a small amount and this action nullifies this tendency.
 Try to wiggle your toes at the bottom, if you are unable to do so then you are already tipping forward.
 Flexing leaves you in a negative part of the power curve to get back up as it turns the early part of the lift into a good morning exercise and not a squat.
 You will unconsciously realize this just as your spotters consciously see it when your buttocks rise before your head and chest start coming back up.
 This is a Dangerous Situation that must be controlled immediately, or a severe injury is looming around the bend.